joseAcevesG/phishingMailAI/README.md

 Below are the **10 most important feature-related prompts** implemented:

 1. **MongoDB User Model:**
    _Prompt:_ Create a model using MongoDB with fields for email, encrypted API key, freeTrial (boolean), and usageFreeTrial (counter).
    _Response:_ The User model was implemented correctly and integrates with MongoDB.

 2. **Mongoose Configuration:**
    _Prompt:_ Create a configuration file to establish the MongoDB connection, reading the DB URL from the environment variables.
    _Response:_ MongoDB connection was successfully configured using `DB_URL` in the `.env` file.

 3. **Multer for .eml Uploads:**
    _Prompt:_ Add Multer to receive `.eml` files on the `/validate` endpoint.
    _Response:_ Multer was set up for file uploads at `/validate` with proper file storage and validation.

 4. **Phishing Analysis with GPT:**
    _Prompt:_ Create an Express function that receives a `.eml` file, sends it to GPT for phishing analysis, and returns a JSON with the phishing probability and explanation.
 Include a system prompt and API formatting settings.
    _Response:_ The endpoint was implemented to analyze emails and return a JSON response with detailed assessment.

 5. **API Key Management:**
    _Prompt:_ Create a method to update the freeTrial status to false and store an encrypted API key from the request body, using a custom encryption utility.
    _Response:_ API key encryption and freeTrial update functionality were added successfully.

 6. **Email Content Validation:**
    _Prompt:_ Add validation to ensure that the email content is not empty.
    _Response:_ Empty email submissions are now properly rejected with a clear error message.

 7. **Authentication Status Endpoint:**
    _Prompt:_ Create the `/api/auth/status` endpoint to return an object with `{ authenticated: bool, email: string | undefined }`, and send a 401 for unauthenticated requests.
    _Response:_ The endpoint now verifies authentication and returns the appropriate response or 401 error.

 8. **OpenAI API Error Handling:**
    _Prompt:_ Add a validation that sends a 400 error with an appropriate message when the OpenAI API response indicates an invalid API key.
    _Response:_ Enhanced error handling returns a 400 status with a clear error message when the API key is wrong.

 9. **Login Flow with Magic Links (Frontend):**
    _Prompt:_ Implement the login page to trigger the magic link flow (POST to `/api/auth/login`), disable the login button for 15 seconds with a countdown, and update the UI accordingly.
    _Response:_ The login functionality was implemented with a countdown timer and proper error handling.

 10. **Authentication Custom Hook (Frontend):**
     _Prompt:_ Move the authentication logic (fetching status, updating state, handling login/logout) into a custom `useAuth` hook.
     _Response:_ The `useAuth` hook now encapsulates all authentication logic, streamlining state management and reusability.

 ## Followup Prompts Regarding User Interface, and Cursor Responses

-Here are the **5 UI prompts** that were implemented:
+Here are the **UI prompts** that were implemented:

 1. **Global CSS Consolidation:**
    _Prompt:_ Review all CSS files and move global styles into `index.css` for consistency.
    _Response:_ Global styles were consolidated into `index.css`, ensuring a unified theme.

 2. **Consistent Error Handling:**
    _Prompt:_ Update the login component to mirror the error handling implemented in the UploadForm component.
    _Response:_ Error handling was standardized across components, improving user feedback.

 3. **Favicon Update:**
    _Prompt:_ Change the favicon to use the custom `fishingMailAI.ico` file.
    _Response:_ The favicon was updated successfully, replacing the default icon.

 4. **Conditional API Key Button:**
    _Prompt:_ Add a header button that navigates to `/set-api-key` when the user is logged in.
    _Response:_ A conditional button now appears for authenticated users, improving navigation to the API key setup page.

 5. **Home Navigation Button:**
    _Prompt:_ Add an additional button in the header to navigate back to Home.
    _Response:_ A Home button was added, enhancing user navigation throughout the app.

 6. **Landing Page:**
    _Prompt:_ Create a landing page that redirects unauthenticated users to the login page and protected routes to the home page.
    _Response:_ Landing page implemented with authentication redirects using useAuth hook.
 Unauthenticated users see landing page, authenticated users are redirected to home, and protected routes redirect to login.

 ## Summary